-We left for the Anacortes ferry before 8:00 a.m. the next morning.
-We had a return reservation so we didn’t have to worry about a spot but we wanted to get breakfast before boarding.
-Once parked in lane 1 we walked down passed the Orcas Hotel to the Orcas Village Store.
+We left for the Anacortes ferry before 8:00 the next morning.
+We had a return reservation so we didn’t have to worry about a ferry spot but we wanted to get breakfast before boarding.
+Once parked in lane 1 we walked downhill passed the Orcas Hotel to the Orcas Village Store.

-That weekend we housed a dozen guests at our house on Crane as well as hosting a bachelorette party the day before the wedding.
-The septic system was overwhelmed.
+That weekend we housed a dozen guests on Crane and hosted a bridal shower the day before the wedding.
+Our septic system was overwhelmed.
 Blockage at the entrance to the tank caused sewage to back up into the house bathtubs and showers.
 I found myself hanging down into the tank with a hose, spraying the clog to shake it loose.
 It worked but oh my….

-We’d come out to Orcas on the Salish; we returned on the Yakima, a fairly recently remodeled boat.
-A large, colorful mat on the passenger deck put there by Rock Island, countywide ISP, welcomed me home, pointing out they had made fast fiber-optic broadband available as well as reliable cell coverage (working with T-Mobile) in the San Juans.
-One of the problems with Island life hand been slow internet and spotty cell coverage.
-OPALCO, the county, user-owned electricity utility, had also become the county internet and telephone utility after Century Link remained inadequately responsive to improving its service for years.
+We’d come out to Orcas on the Samish; we returned on the Yakima, a fairly recently remodeled boat.
+A large, colorful mat on the passenger deck put there by Rock Island, a countywide ISP, welcomed passengers home, pointing out they had made fast fiber-optic broadband as well as reliable cell coverage (working with T-Mobile) available in the San Juans.
+One of the problems with Island life had been slow internet and spotty cell coverage.
+OPALCO, the county, user-owned power utility, had decided to become a county internet utility via Rock Island and telephone facilitator with T-Mobile after Century Link remained inadequately responsive to improving its service for years.

 We’d had a wonderful time on Orcas and Crane, seeing friends, sharing meals, catching up, getting out on the water, hiking, remembering, discussing issues.
 But the visit was different than others we’d made over the last five years.
 We felt more like visitors and less like former residents.
 What had changed?
 What was different this time?

-Perhaps it was because instead of living in Olympia part-time and cruising the West in our land yacht part-time, we were living in Ballard, a city of 170,000 within the city of Seattle, finding it friendly and stimulating, our daily lives so full of new experiences we often needed naps to cope, that the hold of idyllic memories were being displaced by a richness neither of us had ever experienced before – except perhaps when traveling.
-We’re not so young but our lives are again, as they’d been in our youths and as they’d been when moving to Orcas.
-We weren’t at the end, looking back on the good old days, but at a new beginning, eager for tomorrow, next week, and whatever we could manage until we clouldn’t.
+Perhaps it was because instead of living in Olympia part-time and cruising the West in our land yacht part-time, we were living in Ballard, a city of 170,000 within the city of Seattle.
+We found it friendly and stimulating, our daily lives so full of new experiences we often needed naps to cope.
+The hold of idyllic memories was being challenged by a cultural richness neither of us had experienced before.

 © 2019, johnashenhurst.
 All rights reserved.